Aurore54F/aurore54f.github.io/_pages/about.md

 What’s New?
 ======
+- _2-feb-20_: Just released an update of JStap on [GitHub](https://github.com/Aurore54F/JStap).
+Have fun!
+- _6-dec-19_:  Very excited to be part of RuhrSec 2020 to present HideNoSeek!
+See you in May in Bochum.
 - _8-nov-19_: The source code of HideNoSeek is now partially  [online](https://github.com/Aurore54F/HideNoSeek).
 Have fun and see you on 14-nov-19 in London!
 In the meantime, have a look at our [1 minute video](https://twitter.com/CISPA/status/1192702039605858304), also available in [French and German](https://www.instagram.com/p/B4kX7FdIrsp/).
 - _6-nov-19_: Delighted to be part of Saarland University's [program of excellence](http://exzellenz.uni-saarland.de/)!
 Looking forward to networking, coaching, and mentoring.
 - _25-sep-19_: The source code of JStap is now [online](https://github.com/Aurore54F/JStap) with the ACSAC "Artifacts Evaluated – Reusable" badge.
 Have fun!
 - _23-aug-19_: Our paper ["JStap: A Static Pre-Filter for Malicious JavaScript Detection"](https://swag.cispa.saarland/papers/fass2019jstap.pdf) got accepted at ACSAC 2019!
-See you in San Juan.
+See you in December in San Juan.
 - _23-jun-19_: Our paper ["HideNoSeek: Camouflaging Malicious JavaScript in Benign ASTs"](https://swag.cispa.saarland/papers/fass2019hidenoseek.pdf) got accepted at CCS 2019!
-See you in London.
+See you in November in London.